-Cheapest fixed rate energy now (UK) — compare whole-of-market
+Cheapest fixed rate energy now (UK) — July 2026 deals that beat the cap

 - Personalised prices based on your postcode and usage